Arlodotexe/strix-music/build-scripts/readme.md

   - Scrapes the go-ipfs release page, finds the latest version, and downloads the archived binaries to the given location.
   - Downloaded dependencies are NOT imported to IPFS and recorded in [dependencies.json](dependencies.json).

+- **SnapshotGitRepo.ps1**
+  - Cleans the repository, removing all files that aren't checked in, and copies it into a new folder.
+The exact same as re-cloning the repo, but without contacting the remote to do it.

 # Restoring dependencies
 Download a dependency from a known source, and use ipfs as a fallback if the original sources fail.